-As of December 31, 2022, we had cash and cash equivalents of \$173.3 million.
-We believe our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the middle of 2025.
+As of December 31, 2023, we had cash and cash equivalents of \$131.5 million.
+We believe our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements through 2025.
 See "-Liquidity and Capital Resources-Funding Requirements" below.

-Impacts of Coronavirus and Market Conditions on Our Business
+Impacts of Global Political and Economic Events on Our Business

-We have been actively monitoring the coronavirus pandemic situation and its impact globally.
-We believe our financial results for the years ended December 31, 2022, 2021 and 2020 were not significantly impacted by the outbreak of the coronavirus.
-We believe our hybrid and remote working arrangements have had limited impact on our ability to maintain internal operations during the years ended December 31, 2022, 2021 and 2020.
-Further, disruption of global financial markets and a recession or market correction, including as a result of the coronavirus pandemic, the ongoing military conflict between Russia and Ukraine and the related sanctions imposed against Russia, and other global macroeconomic factors such as inflation, increases in commodity prices, energy and fuel prices, credit and capital markets instability and supply chain interruptions could reduce our ability to access capital, which could, in the future, negatively affect our business and the value of our common shares.
+Geopolitical events and disruptions of global financial markets, including as a result of the COVID-19 pandemic, the ongoing military conflict between Russia and Ukraine and the related sanctions imposed against Russia, the unrest in the Middle East resulting from the Israel-Hamas war and other global macroeconomic factors such as inflation, increases in commodity prices, energy and fuel prices, credit and capital markets instability and supply chain interruptions could reduce our ability to access capital, which could, in the future, negatively affect our business and the value of our common shares.
+We believe our financial results for the years ended December 31, 2023, 2022 and 2021 were not significantly impacted by these conditions.